Reecepbcups/cosmos-governance-bot/README.md

 *If you do not plan on using one of the bots, you do not need to fill out the values.*

-2) If you want to allow all tickers to be announced, leave TICKERS_TO_ANNOUNCE as [] To specify tickers, add them in a list as `["dig","osmo","huahua"]` matching tickers in the twitterGovBot.py script chainIds*
+2) If you want to allow all tickers to be announced, leave TICKERS_TO_ANNOUNCE as []
+<br>To specify tickers, add them in a list as `["dig","osmo","huahua"]` matching tickers in the twitterGovBot.py script chainIds*

 3) Open the .py script and edit the following: